BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 [*Burly, Fearless.*]

-[*Weapon Master — Dwalin is a deadly warrior in any situation, whether he carries a weapon or is armed with just his fists.*]
+[*Weapon Master â€” Dwalin is a deadly warrior in any situation, whether he carries a weapon or is armed with just his fists.*]